rehierl/node-tree-outliner/2-tree-of-nodes/2-0-tree-traversal.md

 ```

 It does not matter if either `visitInOrderBefore()`, or `visitInOrderAfter()`,
 or even both are used.
 Both will be executed multiple times per node.
-An
+Because of
-in-order tree traversal of a generic tree is therefore no strict tree traversal.
+that, an in-order tree traversal of a generic tree is no strict tree traversal.

 <!-- ======================================================================= -->
-## Breadth-first (BFS) search
+## breadth-first (BFS) search

 A tree traversal is referred to as a breadth-first (BFS) search, if the nodes
 of a tree are visited one level at a time.